Calendar Analytics

 Threshold: Charting Against Goals

-The orange dotted line in the screenshot above is the threshold for your chart.
-It's optional, and it's used to quickly show if you're meeting your goals.
-To turn the threshold off, clear the "Value" field in the setting's Threshold tab (don't set it to zero).
+The orange dotted line in the screenshot represents the threshold for your chart.
+This feature is optional and is used to quickly show if you are meeting your goals.
+To turn off the threshold, clear the "Value" field in the Threshold tab of the settings (do not set it to zero).

 Setting the Threshold Dynamically